devfiroj/ecommerce/README.md

 Features

-Login Page: Secure user authentication with registration and login functionality.
-Admin Page: Admin panel for managing products, orders, and users.
-Shopping Page: Display of products with  filter, and sort functionalities.
-Cart Page: Allows users to add, remove, and update products in their shopping cart.
+Login Page: Secure user authentication with registration and login functionality./n Admin Page: Admin panel for managing products, orders, and users./n Shopping Page: Display of products with  filter, and sort functionalities./n Cart Page: Allows users to add, remove, and update products in their shopping cart./n

 Technologies Used